Close

 • The petitioner’s actions show there is no longer a fear of the respondent

-A mutual protective order is a situation where both parties each have a protective order against the other.
+A mutual protective order is a situation where both parties have a protective order against the other.
 The law tries not to let this happen, if possible.
 Part of the concern is that if someone fights back against their abuser in self-defense, a mutual protective order might label that self-defense as abuse.
-It would unfair to issue a protective order, along with all of its restrictions, against someone who was only defending themselves.
+It would be unfair to issue a protective order, along with all of its restrictions, against someone who was only defending themselves.

 A court will only grant mutual protective orders, to protect each party against the other, when all of these conditions are met: